-Heads, jambs and sills of windows in walls shall be flashed and caulked or sealed during the window installation, prior to the placement of snap-on moldings or covers, to insure that concealed surfaces are properly sealed against the penetration of wind and water.
+- 1. Heads, jambs and sills of windows in walls shall be flashed and caulked or sealed during the window installation, prior to the placement of snap-on moldings or covers, to insure that concealed surfaces are properly sealed against the penetration of wind and water.
 All windows (including those with integral sill flashing) shall, subject to manufacturer's agreement, be installed above a sill pan with end dams.
-All windows should have drips at heads and sills.

-- 2. If double-glazed windows are used, use thermal break aluminum window sections. - 3.
+All windows should have drips at heads and sills. - 2.
+If double-glazed windows are used, use thermal break aluminum window sections. - 3.
 Projected, movable sash windows, casement type windows, and flush mounted windows are difficult to maintain watertight and their use is discouraged. - 4.
 Design windows with maintenance in mind and include provisions for cleaning windows above third floor.
 Window washing and window replacement requirements need to be considered during design. - 5.
 Skylights are discouraged.
-When they are approved, specify double-glazing, thermal breaks, interior gutters and insulated curbs. - Windows shall have transparent low-e energy efficient double-glazing.
-6. energy efficient glass such as frit screened or lightly tinted may be used when necessary to meet energy codes and when approved by FP&C. Highly reflective glass shall not be used.
+When they are approved, specify double-glazing, thermal breaks, interior gutters and insulated curbs. - 6.
+Windows shall have transparent low-e energy efficient double-glazing.
+Other energy efficient glass such as frit screened or lightly tinted may be used when necessary to meet energy codes and when approved by FP&C. Highly reflective glass shall not be used.
 Since the adoption of ASHRAE 90.1-2010, the most commonly specified window glass on campus has been Solarban 70XL.
+Note that projects contracted for design after June 1, 2016 will fall under ASHRAE 90.1-2013.